President of Armenia: Roles in the judicial branch

 The president of the Republic of Armenia appoints 4 members of the Constitutional Court and, if the National Assembly fails to appoint the president of the Constitutional Court in the period prescribed in Article 83 Clause 1 of the Constitution, appoints the president of the Constitutional Court from among the members of the Constitutional Court.

 They may, on the basis of a conclusion of the Constitutional Court terminate the powers of any of their appointees in the Constitutional Court or give their consent to involve the member as an accused, detain them, or authorize to institute a court proceeding to subject them to administrative liability.

 Upon the recommendation of the Council of Justice, the president appoints the presidents and the judges of the Court of Cassation and its chambers, the Court of Appeal, First Instance Court and specialized courts.

 The president appoints two legal scholars as members of the Council of Justice.
 They can also grant pardon to convicted persons and suggest the National Assembly to declare an amnesty.

-Military powers and duties

-Powers of the president of the Republic of Armenia in the field of defense

-The president of the Republic of Armenia is the supreme commander of the Armed Forces.
-The president of the Republic of Armenia coordinates the activities of state bodies in the field of defense and states: